juba/robservable/README.md

 For a small gallery of interesting notebooks, see the [robservable gallery](https://juba.github.io/robservable/articles/gallery.html) vignette.

-For usage in Shiny, see the [robservable in Shiny applications](https://juba.github.io/robservable/articles/shiny.html) vignette (work in progress)
+For usage in Shiny, see the [robservable in Shiny applications](https://juba.github.io/robservable/articles/shiny.html) vignette (work in progress).